geofrancis/xv11lidar-MAVLINK/README.md

 Lidar motor driver /transistor to B1

-Lidar Data connects to A10
+Lidar TX pin connects to A10

 The Lidar board takes 3.3v or 5v depeding on the version so check first, I killed my first one lol